mattga/nearmiss/README.md

 Future Plans
 ============
-Update of the UI for full iPad compatibility.
+* Update of the UI for full iPad compatibility
+* Custom UI with NearMiss color scheme